Ori-Jakob/Seamless-Co-op-Updater/README.md

 ### Running the seamless-update.py:

-1. Make sure Python 3 is installed
+1. Make sure [Python 3](https://www.python.org/downloads/) is installed
 2. Download seamless-update.py
 3. Place the script in the ELDEN RING/Game folder
 4. Run the script in the directory

 ### Running the seamless-update.exe

+**_With the executable, a Python 3 runtime environment is bundled in the it so Python is not required to be installed for it to work_**

 1. Download seamless-update.exe from [Releases](https://github.com/Ori-Jakob/Seamless-Co-op-Updater/releases/tag/v0.1).
 2. Place the executable in the ELDEN RING/Game folder
 3. Run the executable in the directory

-**_Python 3 runtime environment is budled in the executable and is not require to be installed to work_**